-Figure 1: A sample input utterance-scene pair.
+Fig. 1.
+A sample input utterance-scene pair.

-In modeling learning in the presence of referential uncertainty, we assume that the potentially huge space of possible meanings for each utterance has been considerably reduced through some attentional mechanism.
-Many such mechanisms have been shown to be used by children in order to focus on a small subsection of the complex scenes in the real world, such as embodied cognition (e.g., Smith et al., 2007), using social cues such as eye gaze and gesture (e.g., Baldwin et al., 1996; Kalagher and Yu, 2006), or incorporating skills of social cognition and theory of mind for understanding the intention of the speaker (Carpenter et al., 1998; Bloom, 2000).
+2000; Carpenter et al., 1998).
 Although we assume that such a mechanism is in play prior to the selection of the scene representation in our input data, we do not make any claims on the nature of this attention mechanism.
-Moreover, we assume that although the use of such a mechanism helps the learner to focus on a set of possibly relevant concepts or objects or events in the scene, some uncertainty still remains.
-Section 4 provides detail on how we simulate referential uncertainty in the input.
+Moreover, we assume that although the use of such a mechanism helps the learner to focus on a set of possibly relevant concepts or objects or events in the scene, much uncertainty still remains.
+Section 4 provides details on how we simulate referential uncertainty in the input.

 To disentangle the problem of word learning from other acquisition problems, we make several simplifying assumptions in our model.
 Learning the meaning of a word in our model is restricted to the acquisition of associations between a word form (e.g., ball) and a symbol (ball) specifying either a concept or the referent of the word in the real world.
-Currently, in our model, we do not distinguish between the referent of a word, which is an object or an event in the real world, and a concept that is an internal mental representation of the word's meaning.
-We thus use the terms meaning and referent (or object) interchangeably throughout the paper, and use the same symbol (e.g., ball) for both.
-Although syntactic and morphological properties of a word (such as its part of speech or case marking), as well as its relation to other words, are also considered as part of the word's meaning (Carey, 1978; Gleitman, 1990; Gleitman and Gillette, 1994), here we do not address the acquisition of such properties.
+Currently in our model, we do not distinguish between the referent of a word, which is an object or an event in the real world, and a concept that is an internal mental representation of the word's meaning.
+We thus use the terms meaning and referent (or object) interchangeably throughout the paper, and we use the same symbol (e.g., ball) for both.
+Although syntactic and morphological properties of a word (such as its part of speech or case marking), as well as its relation to other words, are also considered as part of the word's meaning (Carey, 1978; Gleitman, 1990; Gleitman & Gillette, 1994), here we do not address the acquisition of such properties.

-We also assume that the (non-trivial) task of word segmentation is performed prior to word learning (Jusczyk and Aslin, 1995; Aslin et al., 1998; Mattys et al., 1999; Johnson and Jusczyk,

-2001).2 In addition, we assume that by the time children start to learn word meanings, they can form conceptual representations from the perceived scenes (Mandler, 1992; Golinkoff et al., 1995).
+We also assume that the (nontrivial) task of word segmentation is performed prior to word learning (Aslin, Saffran, & Newport, 1998; Johnson & Jusczyk, 2001; Jusczyk & Aslin, 1995; Mattys Jusczyk, Luce, & Morgan, 1999).3 In addition, we assume that by the time children start to learn word meanings, they can form conceptual representations from the perceived scenes (Golinkoff, Hirsh-Pasek, Mervis, Frawley, & Parillo, 1995; Mandler, 1992).
 That is, both the input utterance and the scene representation are broken down into appropriate units (i.e., words and meaning elements).
-Both of these tasks are most likely interleaved with word learning: it has been shown that partial knowledge of word meaning is used in speech segmentation (Brent, 1996), and that learning word meanings contributes to the formation of concept categories (Bowerman and Choi, 2003; Choi and McDonough, 2007).
+Both of these tasks are most likely interleaved with word learning: It has been shown that partial knowledge of word meaning is used in speech segmentation (Brent, 1996) and that learning word meanings contributes to the formation of concept categories (Bowerman & Choi, 2003; Choi & McDonough, 2007).
 However, in this paper, we study word learning as an isolated process of mapping words to their meanings.

 Finally, in processing utterance-scene pairs, we represent words in their root form and ignore the syntactic properties of the sentence.
-Morphology and syntax are valuable sources of knowledge in word learning, and it has been shown that children are sensitive to morphological and syntactic cues from an early age (Naigles, 1990; Naigles and Kako, 1993; Fisher, 1996; Gertner et al., 2006).
+Morphology and syntax are valuable sources of knowledge in word learning, and it has been shown that children are sensitive to morphological and syntactic cues from an early age (Fisher, 1996; Gertner, Fisher, & Eisengart, 2006; Naigles, 1990; Naigles & Kako, 1993).
 In fact, it has been argued that the meaning of some verbs cannot be learned through cross-situational learning only, and the knowledge of syntax is vital for their acquisition (Gentner, 1978; Gleitman, 1990).
-For example, many verbs describe a particular perspective on events that cannot be inferred merely by cross-situational analysis (e.g., 'buying' and 'selling' almost always happen at the same time).
+For example, many verbs describe a particular perspective on events that cannot be inferred merely by cross-situational analysis (e.g., "buying" and "selling" almost always happen at the same time).
 Future work will need to integrate these information sources into the model.

-2.2 Overview of the Learning Algorithm
+2.2.
+Overview of the learning algorithm